jgorset/fandjango/README.md

         pass

-This will redirect the request to the Facebook authorization dialog, which will in turn redirect back to the original URI.
+This will redirect the request to the Facebook authorization dialog, which will in turn redirect back to the original URI. `facebook_authorization_required` accepts an optional argument `redirect_uri`, allowing you to customize the location the user is redirected to after authorizing the application.

 If you prefer, you may also redirect the request in a control flow of your own by using the `redirect_to_facebook_authorization` function.